Measure transport with kernel mean embeddings: Variational formulation and kernelised diffusion maps

 \section{Variational formulation and kernelised diffusion maps}

-In this section, we provide further insight into the KME mean-field dynamics \eqref{eq:MF dynamics} by giving a variational principle for the vector field on the right-hand side of \eqref{eq:MF ODE}.
+In this section, we provide further insight into the KME mean-field dynamics \eqref{eq:MF dynamics} by giving a variational principle for the vector field on the right-hand side of \eqref{eq:MF ODE}, where \eqref{eq:int MF} needs to be replaced by the alternative regularisation in \eqref{eq:new reg}.
+Perhaps this theoretical insight speaks in favour of \eqref{eq:new reg}, but we leave a more extensive and systematic exploration for future work.
 For simplicity, we will only consider the case $v^0_t \equiv 0$.
 To set the stage, we define the norm